Re-powering cities across Australia

 • Profile: Power partners are profiled in national and local media, online and to our 200,000 supporters.

 • Act: Partners have 6 months to select 5 key actions from the partnership pledge ranging from renewable energy, efficiency, transport and advocacy.
 They must identify a point of contact within council who will liaise with the Climate Council and work to implement their actions.
 Pledges are submitted by each partner and profiled online.

 • Knowledge: Partners will have ongoing access to the knowledge hub, webinars with domestic and international experts as well as communications and advocacy training where required.

 • Connect: Power Partners can be connected with their local community energy group and relevant local organisations who can be contracted to help council begin or improve implementation of emission reduction actions.
 Councils who are already leading will play an important knowledge sharing role with other partners and will be profiled in the media to inspire others.

-• Incentives: Cities who join the partnership early will have access to exclusive grants and renewable energy incentives
+• Incentives: Cities may have access to exclusive grants and renewable energy incentives as they become available

 • Profile: Power partners and their local success stories will continue to be profiled in the media.
 Climate Councillors will travel to a range of communities across Australia to engage in community events and talk to councils.

 •Act: Partners report on progress against key actions in a 6 monthly survey.

 •Knowledge: Partners access local and international knowledge and inspiration at the 2018 Power Partners Summit.